abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 - [Versioning Entities](https://docs.abp.io/en/abp/7.1/Entities#versioning-entities)
 - [Distributed Event Bus - Entity Synchronizer](https://docs.abp.io/en/abp/7.1/Distributed-Event-Bus#entity-synchronizer)

-> Note: ABP Framework's entities of some modules have been implemented the `IHasEntityVersion` interface.
+> Note: The entities of some modules from the ABP Framework have implemented the `IHasEntityVersion` interface.
 Therefore, if you are upgrading your application from an earlier version, you need to create a new migration and apply it to your database.

 ### Introducing the `DeleteDirectAsync` method for the `IRepository` interface

 EF 7 introduced a new [`ExecuteDeleteAsync`](https://learn.microsoft.com/en-us/ef/core/what-is-new/ef-core-7.0/whatsnew#executeupdate-and-executedelete-bulk-updates) method that deletes entities without involving the change tracker into the process.
 Therefore, it's much faster.

-We added the `DeleteDirectAsync` method to the `IRepository<>` interface to take the full power of the EF 7.
+We've added the `DeleteDirectAsync` method to the `IRepository<>` interface to take the full power of EF 7.
 It deletes all entities that fit the given predicate.
 It directly deletes entities from the database, without fetching them.
-Therefore, some features (like **soft-delete**, **multi-tenancy**, and **audit logging)** won't work, so use this method carefully, when you need it.
-Use the `DeleteAsync` method if you need these features.
+Therefore, some features (like **soft-delete**, **multi-tenancy**, and **audit logging)** won't work, so use this method carefully when you need it.
+And use the `DeleteAsync` method if you need those features.

 ### Introducing the `IAbpHostEnvironment` interface